The Course of My Life

 Translated by Steiner Online Library

-Afterword by Marie Steiner to the first edition of the book in 1925
+Afterword by Marie Steiner to the first edition of the book, 1925

 Here the biography comes to an abrupt end.
-On March 30, 1925, Rudolf Steiner passed away.
+Rudolf Steiner passed away on March 30, 1925.

-His life, devoted entirely to the service of humanity, was repaid with unspeakable hostility; his path of knowledge was turned into a path of thorns.
-But he walked it and conquered it for all humanity.
+His life, entirely devoted to the service of humanity, was met with unspeakable hostility; his path of knowledge was turned into a path of thorns.
+Yet he walked that path and conquered it for all of humanity.
 He broke through the boundaries of knowledge: they no longer exist.
-Before us lies this path of knowledge in the crystal-clear light of thought, to which this book also bears witness.
-He elevated the human mind to the spirit, permeated it, connected it with the spiritual essence of the cosmos.
-In doing so, he accomplished the greatest human deed.
-He taught us to understand the greatest act of God.
+Before us lies this path of knowledge in the crystal-clear clarity of thought, to which this book also bears witness.
+He has raised human cognition to the level of the Spirit, permeated it, and connected it with the spiritual essence of the cosmos.
+In doing so, he has accomplished the greatest human deed.
+He taught us to understand the greatest Divine deed.
 He accomplished the greatest human deed.
-How could he not be hated with all the demonic power that hell is capable of?
+How could he not be hated with all the demonic power of which hell is capable?

-But he repaid with love what was shown to him in the form of incomprehension.
+But he responded with love to the lack of understanding he encountered.

 He died—a sufferer, a leader, an achiever,